takeshape/penny/README.md

 A full-featured e-commerce experience using the best services out there:

-- Next Auth for user authentication
+- NextAuth for user authentication
 - OpenID for greater identity management
 - Gorgias for customer support
 - Shopify Admin and Storefront for customer data, product info and payment processing